-Self Regional Healthcare conducts a Community Health Needs Assessment every two to three years to help identify the greatest health needs in our seven county service area.
+Self Regional Healthcare and Edgefield County Healthcare conduct a Community Health Needs Assessment every two to three years to help identify the greatest health needs in our seven-county service area.

-The results of the 2013 assessment are available here:
+The results of the 2022 assessment are available here:

 Key Areas of Community Health